 - Content text and files

 - If your site is multilingual, you can configure the content fields on your site to be translatable.
 After creating content in one language, you can translate it into other languages.
-Fields can contain textual information or uploaded files, and for each field on each content type, you can configure it to be translatable or non-translatable.
+Fields can contain textual information or uploaded files, and for each field on each entity subtype, you can configure it to be translatable or non-translatable.
 You need to have the core Content Translation module installed in order to translate this text.

 Even if the default language of your site is not English, you will still see English text on certain administrative pages used to manage configuration.
 The reason is that when you edit configuration, you are editing the base, untranslated configuration values; translating configuration is a separate operation.
 For example, if you visit the Menus administration page, you will see menu names in English (for the menus that were set up when you installed your site), and if you click an Edit menu link, you will be editing the English name and description of the menu.
 To edit the menu name in a different language, you would need to have the core Configuration Translation module installed, and use the Translate link to edit the translated menu information.